 The Master of Arts in Technical Communication requires 36 credits to complete and usually takes between two to three years for students to finish their degree requirements.
 The curriculum emphasizes professional development for individuals in the technical communication field, and also serves as a stepping stone to further graduate study at the doctorate level and/or positions in technical communication pedagogy.
 The degree program examines the history and theory of technical communication, while also providing an in-depth review of contemporary practices, strategies and principles.

-The program has five areas of emphasis:
+The program has three areas of emphasis:

 The 12-class curriculum is divided into four categories: Required (3 credit hours), Application (12 credit hours), Theory and Research (9 credit hours), and Electives (12 credit hours).
 The required course, Foundations of Technical Communication, introduces students to the core principles, concepts and theories of the field and prepares students for graduate-level work in the program.

 Application coursework includes a selection of four classes that allow students to hone their practical skills in a variety of technical communication areas.
 Students may choose their four classes from a list of pre-set options, as well as take any “applied theory” class from the English department.
 Sample subjects include Technical Reports, Technical Editing, Online Publishing, Publications Management, Discourse and Technology, Writing for Publications, Grants and Proposals for Nonprofits, and Teaching Technical and Professional Communication.